-In the wake of COP27 it would be a form of reckless denial not to consider the possibility, many would now say the likelihood, that net zero will not be reached by mid-century, or that even it were, inertia in the climate system and the effect of the reduced aerosols will combine to undermine efforts to avert many of the serious consequences of global warming.
+In the wake of COP27 it would be a form of reckless denial not to consider the possibility, many would now say the likelihood, that net zero will not be reached by mid-century, or that even it were, possible tipping points and the effect of the reduced aerosols will combine with inertia in the climate system to enable dangerous global warming.
 Might policymakers have become so fixated on a decarbonisation policy that has been overtaken by events, that they are unable to let it go in favour of one more suited to the new needs of the moment?

 Central to this policy reappraisal is a recognition that to prevent the dangerous consequences of global warming it isn’t sufficient merely to stop the warming, it is also necessary to induce cooling.
-Net zero means that we lock in a temperature increase of 1.5o or 2oC, or perhaps more, that will subside only slowly over a century or so.
-This additional heat will continue to melt the polar ice caps, drive more frequent and severe weather events, and disrupt plant and animal habitats intensifying the rapid rise in extinctions of the last century (1, 2), the increasing frequency of severe weather events and the advent of other ecosystem tipping points.
+Net zero means that we lock in a temperature increase of 1.5o or 2oC, or perhaps more, that will subside only slowly over a century or so, if at all.
+This additional heat will continue to melt the polar ice caps, drive more frequent and severe weather events, and disrupt plant and animal habitats, intensifying the rapid rise in extinctions of the last century (1, 2), the increasing frequency of severe weather events and the advent of other ecosystem tipping points.

-Recent research from several independent teams, suggests a multi-decadal, even centennial, delay between net zero and the onset of cooling as the atmospheric burden of greenhouse gases slowly subsides (3, 4, 5, 6, 7).
+Recent research, from several independent teams, suggests a multi-decadal, even centennial, delay between net zero and the onset of cooling as the atmospheric burden of greenhouse gases slowly subsides (3, 4, 5, 6, 7).
 In addition, the sheer scale of the effort required to deliver net zero is daunting.
 In 250 years, no legacy fuel was significantly reduced by new energy sources.
 We burn as much wood for fuel today as in 1800, even if it now represents a tiny proportion of total energy supply.
 All energy sources are at, or close to, their historical peaks.
-History suggests that the 80% of global energy that is still generated from fossil fuels will reduced only slowly.
+History suggests that the 80% of global energy that is still generated from fossil fuels will reduce only slowly.
 In this event, with emissions reducing gradually, net zero will require 40GtCO2 (40 thousand million tonnes), or more, to be removed from the atmosphere each year for several decades.
-This annual amount of CO2 weighs the same as 8,000 Great Pyramids of Giza or 120,000 Empire State Buildings.
+This annual amount of CO2 weighs the same as 40 km3 of water, 8,000 Great Pyramids of Giza or 120,000 Empire State Buildings.

 All the methods of removing greenhouse gases from the ambient atmosphere (GGR) involve resources such as land, water, minerals and energy.
 Although the demand for specific resources varies with different methods, at multi-gigatonne scale, the numbers are extraordinary.
 For example, assuming 100% efficiency, to remove 40GtCO2 by reacting it with silicate minerals to form limestone requires 200Gt of material to be processed each year.
 To put this in context, annual global coal production is about 8Gt, and concrete is 24Gt.
 While it would not be possible to rely on just one method of GGR to remove 40GtCO2, the many methods needed would require, in aggregate, vast amounts of a range of resources.
 There is no precedent in human history of a new industry growing to that scale in less than three or four decades.
 While it cannot be dismissed as impossible, it is beyond the capacity of normal market forces.
 Carbon credits and emission trading might enable significant reductions in emissions, but they are not conceptually capable of generating the net negative emissions that will be necessary to produce the cooling needed to stop the polar ice caps and glaciers melting and sea levels also rising from the thermal expansion of the oceans, among the many other harmful impacts of global warming.